theduo34/PassKey-Forge/README.md

 # Password Generator

-This project is a simple password generator created using React and Vite.
+This project is a simple password generator created using React, Vite, and Bootstrap.

 ## Getting Started